flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 See the changes in this `file <https://github.com/flyteorg/flyteidl/commit/b1767697705621a3fddcb332617a5304beba5bec#diff-d3c1945436aba8f7a76755d75d18e671>`__ for an example of what is required.

-Flyte admin
+Flyte Admin
 ^^^^^^^^^^^

-Once your IDL changes are released, update the logic of flyteadmin to `fetch <https://github.com/flyteorg/flyteadmin/commit/60b4c876ea105d4c79e3cad7d56fde6b9c208bcd#diff-510e72225172f518850fe582149ff320R122-R128>`__ your new matchable priority resource and use it while creating executions or in relevant use cases.
+Once your IDL changes are released, update the logic of Flyte Admin to `fetch <https://github.com/flyteorg/flyteadmin/commit/60b4c876ea105d4c79e3cad7d56fde6b9c208bcd#diff-510e72225172f518850fe582149ff320R122-R128>`__ your new matchable priority resource and use it while creating executions or in relevant use cases.

 For example: